Date: 10 Feb 1939

 When the Coroner asked him whether he saw any traffic after he had crossed the Watling Street, the sound engineer said that he had, saying that he had seen a small car driven by a lady wearing horn-rimmed spectacles, saying that she must have passed him lying there unless the accident had happened after she had passed.
 He said that as she would have been coming up the hill towards Rugby the sun would have been shining in her eyes, saying that it was shining very brightly.
 He added that it was possible that she could have been involved in the accident in some way, but that he could not say whether or not she was.

 When the Coroner asked the sound engineer whether or not he was curious enough to try to visualise what had happened he said, 'I got a doctor and the police.
 There were no marks on the road'.

 When the Coroner asked the sound engineer whether he thought that George Arnold had fallen there or been carried, the sound engineer said, 'I could not say.
 There were no marks to indicate anything.
 He was just lying on the roadside'.

 When the Coroner asked the sound engineer whether he could conceive of a normal man dropping in that way, the sound engineer replied, 'He could have done'.
 He also noted that there was no blood on the road.

 The Coroner then said, 'As Alice in Wonderland said, this is getting curiouser and curiouser'.

-when the sound engineer was asked whether he examined his brush and shovel he said 'No', and when he was asked whether he thought that he had been run over he said, 'No, there was no indication of hat.
+When the sound engineer was asked whether he examined his brush and shovel he said 'No', and when he was asked whether he thought that he had been run over he said, 'No, there was no indication of that.
 His cap was about six feet from him, on the edge of the bank, and had not been run over'.

 When he was asked whether he thought George Arnold had been dragged into the position that he was found in, the sound engineer said, 'No, it looked as if he had dropped down.
 I would not say he had not been hit by a car'.
 He added that George Arnold's clothes looked quite normal.